unternet-co/client/README.md

 ### Windows

 Windows builds are currently unsigned.
 Signing can be enabled by adding `windows-certs.pfx` and setting the `WINDOWS_CERTS_PASSWORD` secret in GitHub Actions and updating the `certificateFile` and `certificatePassword` fields in `package.json` under the `"win"` section.

+## Unternet API

+You can optionally add the Unternet API to enable features like web search.
+In order to do this, add your Unternet API key (don't have one? email us!).
+For now, this will only work when you build as the API is expected to be local.